tamu-edu/aiphelper/README.md

-# AIP SSO Helper
+# AIP Profile Helper

-This utility helps set up various CLI tools with access to multiple cloud accounts.
-For AWS it uses AWS SSO to sign you in and gather information about the accounts you have access to.
+This utility helps set up various CLI tools with access to all your cloud accounts.
+For AWS, it will create AWS CLI (profiles)[https://docs.aws.amazon.com/cli/v1/userguide/cli-configure-files.html#cli-configure-files-format] for each account and role you have access to.
+It also creates Steampipe connectors for each profile, and an aggregate connector for each unique role.

 ## Usage

 ```
 Usage:
-  main [OPTIONS] <aws | azure>
+  aiphelper [OPTIONS] <aws | azure>

 Application Options:
   -V, --version       aiphelper Version
+  -d, --debug         Enable debug logging
+      --kion-url=     Kion URL to use for profile generation (env: KION_URL)
+      --kion-apikey=  Kion API token for authentication (env: KION_APIKEY)

 Help Options:
   -h, --help  Show this help message